Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 The at-fault driver is also responsible for filing a claim with his or her insurance company.
 Ideally, the insurance company will inform the driver that the policy provides enough coverage to handle all costs, which is why considering cheap auto insurance in Montana with adequate coverage is crucial.

-Montana Code Annotated section 61-6-103 requires that any motor vehicle operated on public roads be insured by a liability insurance policy that meets the following minimum coverage limits:
+Montana Code Annotated section 61-6-103 requires that any motor vehicle operated on public roads be insured by a liability insurance policy that meets the following Montana car insurance requirements:

 - $25,000 liability coverage for bodily injury or death of one person in an accident caused by the owner/driver of the insured vehicle